About School Direct

 School Direct is a year-long postgraduate teacher training programme.
 Trainees spend more time in the classroom, putting theory into practice and gaining confidence-boosting experience.

-Based in one of our academies in Hastings and St Leonards you’ll benefit from a tailored training programme, with personalised support from highly experienced teachers and tutors.
+Based in one of our infant / primary academies in Hastings and St Leonards or one of our secondary academies in Burgess Hill, Hastings and St Leonards you’ll benefit from a tailored training programme, with personalised support from highly experienced teachers and tutors.
 You’ll also attend training sessions at the University of Brighton, rated by Ofsted as an outstanding provider of initial teacher training.

-All School Direct routes lead to Qualified Teacher Status (QTS), which will allow you to teach either primary or secondary age groups in England and Wales.
+Our School Direct training route leads to Qualified Teacher Status (QTS), which will allow you to teach either primary or secondary age groups in England and Wales.

 School Direct (training)